controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

 - If you get the error "*curl: (48) An unknown option was passed in to libcurl*" when testing the script, uncomment the following line:

   ``export LD_LIBRARY_PATH="/usr/lib64:$LD_LIBRARY_PATH"``

+- Mapping HCTM data to BHOM in hte script [...]

 ## Versions